microsoft/MixedRealityToolkit-Unity/Documentation/Architecture/SystemsExtensionsProviders.md

 Extension services are components that extend the functionality of the Mixed Reality Toolkit.
 All extension services must specify that they implement the [`IMixedRealityExtensionService`](xref:Microsoft.MixedReality.Toolkit.IMixedRealityExtensionService) interface.

+For information on creating extension services, please reference the [Extension services](../Extensions/ExtensionServices.md) article.

 To be accessible to the MRTK, extension services are registered and configured using the Extensions section of the MixedRealityToolkit component's configuration profile.